Glass Food Storage Containers

 How We Tested

-We filled the containers with chicken noodle soup and shook them vigorously for 15 seconds, then filled them with sugar and pie weights and submerged them in water for two minutes.
-Containers that didn’t leak in the soup test and that kept their contents dry when submerged received high marks.
+Leaks: We filled the containers with water tinted with blue food coloring and shook them vigorously for 15 seconds and then filled them with moisture-detecting color-changing crystals and submerged them in water for 2 minutes.
+Containers that didn't leak when shaken and that kept their contents dry when submerged received high marks.

-We refrigerated oil-packed tuna in each container for three days, then ran containers through a home dishwasher and checked for odors.
+Odors: We refrigerated oil-packed tuna and anchovies in each container overnight and then ran containers through a home dishwasher and checked for odors.
+Containers that resisted odors and cleaned up more easily were preferred.

-We considered features that made the containers easier to use, including simple, intuitive seals or efficient shapes.
+Design: We considered features that made the containers easier to use, including simple, intuitive seals and shapes that stack well and make heating and cooling more efficient.